• About

 Parent-teacher Associations (PTA) and Parent Teacher Organizations (PTO) differ from Booster Clubs.
 They are all member-run support groups for schools, composed of parents, teachers, and staff.
 Each group gets involved with fundraising, brainstorming ideas, and volunteering for various tasks.

 PTAs and PTOs aim to enhance the entire school experience, local communities, and school districts.
-However, a Booster is much less broad in its roles and functions.
+PTAs are affiliated with the National PTA and follow its bylaws, while PTOs operate independently and have a more flexible structure.
+A booster club is much less broad in its roles and functions.

-Instead, Boosters raise funds and lend support to a specific school program(s).
-It’s why some schools have several Boosters, while there can only be one PTA or PTO [1] [2].
+Boosters raise funds and lend support to a specific school program, such as a football team, cheer squad, or band program.
+This is why some schools have multiple boosters (e.g., one for athletics, one for music, one for robotics), while there can only be one PTA or PTO [1] [2].

 Types of Booster Clubs